-Where to stay in Edinburgh?
+Wondering where to stay in Edinburgh?
 Each of Scotland’s capital areas has its own charm, appeal, and options for accommodation with varying price points.
-So whether you are visiting to explore the museums, to attend the incredible Edinburgh Fringe Festival, for the Christmas and Hogmanay festivities or just for a couple of days, this guide is here to help you sift through all of the possibilities of places to stay in Edinburgh and choose that little gem you never knew existed.
+So whether you are visiting to explore the museums, to attend the incredible Edinburgh Fringe Festival, for the Christmas and Hogmanay festivities or just for a couple of days, this guide is here to help you sift through all of the possibilities of places to stay in Edinburgh to find the perfect place for your budget.

 Best Places to Stay in Edinburgh